-Medicare Advantage Plans, Prescription Drug Plans, & Medicare Supplement Policies
+Medicare Advantage Plans, Prescription Drug Plans, and Medicare Supplement Policies

-Once you are enrolled in Medicare Parts A & B, three options to consider are Medicare Advantage Plans (Part C), Medicare Prescription Drug Plans (Part D), and Medicare Supplement Policies (Medigap).
-Your first option, Medicare Advantage Plans are offered by private insurance companies which include all the benefits of Parts A & B and may include extra benefits like vision, hearing, dental, prescription, and wellness program coverage.
-In addition to your Part B premium, you would pay an additional amount in premium for this coverage.
-Medicare Advantage Plans include HMOs, PPOs, PFFS plans, MSAs and Special Needs Plans.
-You may enroll in a Medicare Advantage Plan when you first become eligible for Medicare or during the Open Enrollment Period, between October 15-December 7.
+Once you are enrolled in Medicare Parts A and B, three additional options you may consider are Medicare Advantage Plans (Part C), Medicare Prescription Drug Plans (Part D), and Medicare Supplement Insurance (Medigap).
+Your first option, Medicare Advantage (MA) Plans, are offered by private insurance companies and include all the benefits of Medicare Parts A and B. MA plans may also include additional benefits, such as vision, hearing, dental, prescription, and wellness program coverage.
+In addition to your Medicare Part B premium, you would pay a premium for MA coverage.
+Examples of Medicare Advantage Plans are HMOs, PPOs, PFFS plans, MSAs, and Special Needs Plans.
+You may enroll in a Medicare Advantage Plan when you first become eligible for Medicare or during the Open Enrollment Period which lasts from October 15 through December 7.

-Your second option is to add a Medicare Part D Prescription Drug Coverage Plan through a private insurer.
-It is important to maintain prescription drug coverage without a break of more than sixty-three days or you may be charged a late enrollment penalty added to your Part D plan premium.
+Your second option is to add a Medicare Part D Prescription Drug Plan through a private insurer to cover the cost of prescription drugs.
+If you don’t maintain prescription drug coverage without a break of more than 63 days, you may be charged a late enrollment penalty in addition to your Part D plan premium.